 - Cenarion Ward: A buff you put on your target that will apply a HOT to tick down after they get hit.
-With Nature’s swiftness removed, this talent becomes a lot more viable of an option.
-However, if you find that you don’t use this consistently, then Ysera’s Gift is a much better choice.
-We have enough HOTs that this may end up being redundant in most situations, and may contribute to button-bloat.
+If you want more control over who is being healed, then use this over Ysera’s Gift.
+However, if you find that you don’t use this consistently (e.g., every cooldown), then Ysera’s Gift is a much better choice.

 Level 45: Overall, I prefer typhoon for general purpose uses.
 However, this is really situational depending on encounters.

 - Force of Nature: 20 second cooldown (up to 3 charges).
 Summons treants to fight for you.
 Resto treants cast Healing Touch and swiftmend.
-This talent doesn’t cost any mana, and is pretty easy to “set and forget”, so this can be really helpful for new resto druids or people who first hit level 90.
-Not recommended for high-end raiding where Incarnation or SOTF would give you better control and output.
+This talent doesn’t cost any mana, and is pretty easy to “set and forget”, so this can be really helpful for leveling.
+Not recommended for high-end raiding.

 Level 75: I recommend Ursol’s Vortex since it doesn’t require you to be close to the target.